michaeleldar/Func-Lang/README.md

 # Func-Lang
-The func_lang programming language with examples\n
+The func_lang programming language with examples
 click this link to see the course: